mipalgu/gurobots/gurobots/mainpage.md

 and a build system supported by cmake, such as [Ninja](https://ninja-build.org) or [gmake](https://www.gnu.org/software/make/).
-You also need to install the following pre-requisite packages.
+If you are running linux, then you will need to install [libdispatch](https://apple.github.io/swift-corelibs-libdispatch/) You will also need to install the following pre-requisite packages.
 Follow the links below for instructions:

  * [gu_util](https://github.com/mipalgu/gu_util)